-In this example, the host PC has one RS232 COM port, and all displays are daisy-chained together.
+In this example, the host PC has one RS232 COM port, and all displays are daisy-chained together via RS232.
 Each display must have a unique MONITOR ID since they are all on the same daisy-chain.
 The RS232 OUT on the first display is connected to the RS232 IN on the next, etc.

-Note: The cable connections between displays does not need to follow the same ordering as the ID assignments.
+Note: For RS232 daisy-chains, the cable connections between displays does not need to follow the same ordering as the ID assignments.
 In this example the daisy-chain is connected in order 1 - 2 - 4 - 3.